ethangclark/r2v/README.md

 ## Extended API

-### integrateGlobalState
+### mobx

-If you want to use MobX with better-mobx, you can call `integrateGlobalState()`, which will allow the two libraries to work together.
-Caveat: the version of MobX that you're using must match the version of better-mobx for this to work correctly.
+While it is not recommended, if you wish to use better-mobx's version of mobx directly, you may via `import { mobx } from 'better-mobx'`

 ## performance tips